 What Can Be Done to Encourage Teen Driver Safety?

 There have been numerous state and national efforts at promoting safe teen driving.
 Car manufacturer Chevrolet has even revealed plans for a new “teen driver mode” that will monitor and restrict some driving behaviors in an upcoming Malibu model.
 However, the safest teen drivers are those who have been educated by their parents about the importance of responsible driving behavior.
 The National Highway Traffic Safety Administration (NHTSA) encourages parents to talk to their teens and address some of the most dangerous behaviors while driving:

 - Texting or talking on a phone.
 Teens are grouped with the highest rate of distracted driving because of a cell phone.

 - Traveling with extra passengers.
 According to the NHTSA, teens are 2.5 times more likely to take risks when driving with a teenaged passenger and three times more likely with multiple passengers.

 - Speeding.
 The NHTSA states that speeding was a factor in 42 percent of fatal crashes involving teens in 2013.
 While it is a common occurrence, speeding is against the law and increases the likelihood of being involved in an accident.

 Seat Belt Use and Teenagers

 One significant safety tool that is often overlooked is the seat belt.
-The CDC states that of all the teens killed in car crashes in 2013, more than half were not wearing a safety belt.
+The CDC states that of all the teens killed in car crashes in 2013, more than half were not obeying Georgia's seat belt laws.
 So, when teens are involved in an accident, they suffer more serious injuries.
 The CDC also states that seatbelt use can reduce crash-related injuries and deaths by about half.
 The National Highway Traffic Safety Administration (NHTSA) claims that despite state and national efforts at educating teens about the importance of buckling up, seat belt use among young drivers was the lowest of any group.